ClickHouse/ClickHouse/docs/en/sql-reference/functions/url-functions.md

 ### firstSignificantSubdomainRFC

 Returns the “first significant subdomain”.
+The first significant subdomain is a second-level domain for `com`, `net`, `org`, or `co`, otherwise it is a third-level domain.
+For example, `firstSignificantSubdomain (‘https://news.clickhouse.com/’) = ‘clickhouse’, firstSignificantSubdomain (‘https://news.clickhouse.com.tr/’) = ‘clickhouse’`.
+The list of "insignificant" second-level domains and other implementation details may change in the future.
-Similar to [firstSignficantSubdomain](#firstsignificantsubdomain) but according to RFC 1034.
+Similar to [firstSignficantSubdomain](#firstsignificantsubdomain) but conforms to RFC 1034.

 **Syntax**